9. Community Interpreting

 - Specify the actual knowledge components relevant in a specific institutional setting, such as the encounter structures, discourse patterns and functional expressions used to serve the purposes of the medical interaction.

-- Conceptualize materials for the guidance and training of community interpreters in professional development courses.
+- Conceptualize materials for the guidance and training of community interpreters in continuous professional development courses.

-- Work out research-based good practice guidelines for wider distribution.
+- Work out research-based good practice guidelines for wider distribution (including service packages for community interpreting in Asian countries).

 - Bancroft, M. (2015).
 Community interpreting: A profession rooted in social justice.
 In Mikkelson, H. et al. (eds.).
 The Routledge Handbook of Interpreting (pp. 217–235).
 London/New York: Routledge.